Published on: February 23, 2024 Updated 3 times since publishing

 Travel Mode offers a secure way to cross borders without exposing sensitive data.
 When activated, it only shows vaults labeled “Safe for Travel,” keeping other vaults hidden during potential device inspections.

 Although not free, 1Password offers considerable value for the price.
-At $2.99 / month for 1Password Individual, you get a comprehensive set of features that are well-integrated into the iOS ecosystem.
-The 1Password Families plan is equally good, covering up to 5 members for $4.99 / month with the option to add more members for a small fee.
+At $2.40 / month for 1Password Individual, you get a comprehensive set of features (some of them unique, like Travel Mode) that are well-integrated into the iOS ecosystem.
+The 1Password Families plan is equally good (in fact, it’s our #1 password manager for families).
+It covers up to 5 members for $3.60 / month, with the option to add more members for a small fee.

 Bottom Line: